The Gibbs free energy (or Gibbs energy) is an equation of state and represents spontaneity of reaction at constant pressure and temperature.

-The change of the Gibbs free energy by temperature is about kBT per degree of freedom (DOF), and it is around 25 meV at room temperature.
-However, the energy of a chemical reaction is several hundred meV to several eV, so the internal energy is dominated for the change of the Gibbs free energy by chemical reaction.
+The change of the Gibbs free energy by temperature is about kBT per degree of freedom (DOF), and it is approximately 25 meV at room temperature.
+However, the energy of a chemical reaction is hundreds of meV to several eV, so the internal energy is dominated for the change of the Gibbs free energy by chemical reaction.
 In DFT, we can get the internal energy of the ground state, which can consider 0 K as the system’s temperature.
 Therefore, we can calculate the change of the Gibbs free energy using the difference of the internal energy for the solid system in DFT.

-Given this, the formation energy can use as a scale for the thermodynamical stability because the formation energy can describe the amount of energy that comes in or out when a chemical reaction occurs.
+Given this, the formation energy can use as a scale for thermodynamical stability because the formation energy can describe the amount of energy that comes in or out when a chemical reaction occurs.
 In this weekly tip, we will find out the thermodynamical stability of several solid materials by calculating the formation energy.

 1. Calculation of Formation Energy